hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 - [Open an issue](https://github.com/hiulit/Unofficial-Godot-Engine-Raspberry-Pi/issues) if you find a bug.
 - [Create a pull request](https://github.com/hiulit/Unofficial-Godot-Engine-Raspberry-Pi/pulls) if you have a new cool feature to add to the project.
-- [Start a new discussion](https://github.com/hiulit/Unofficial-Godot-Engine-Raspberry-Pi/discussions) about a feature request.

 ## 🙌 Supporting this project